Ian C. Kelly: Ambassadorships

 On November 30, 2009, President Barack Obama announced his intent to nominate Kelly to be U.S. Representative to the Organization for Security and Cooperation in Europe, with the rank of Ambassador.
 His nomination was presented to the Senate by U.S. Senator Benjamin L. Cardin (D-MD), Chairman of the Commission on Security and Cooperation in Europe (U.S. Helsinki Commission), who praised Kelly's deep experience serving throughout the former Soviet Union, and emphasized the critical role of the OSCE in the current geopolitical climate.
 Kelly was confirmed by the Senate on March 10, 2010, by a voice vote with bipartisan support.

 Kelly's tenure as Ambassador coincided with several major geopolitical events for OSCE countries, including pro-democracy protests in Russia, a controversial constitutional amendment in Kazakhstan extending the tenure of President Nursultan Nazarbayev through 2020, and ethnic riots in Kyrgyzstan in 2010.
 In 2012–2013, Kelly was the U.S. Co-chair of the OSCE Minsk Group, the diplomatic mechanism set up to resolve the conflict in the disputed Nagorno-Karabakh region.
 Kelly was replaced by Daniel Baer on September 10, 2013.

-President Obama nominated Kelly to succeed Richard Norland as the U.S. Ambassador to Georgia on March 12, 2015.
+President Obama nominated Kelly to succeed Richard Norland as the U.S. ambassador to Georgia on March 12, 2015.
 He was confirmed by the Senate on June 25, 2015, and sworn in on September 11, 2015.
-He retired both as ambassador and from the foreign service in March, 2018.
+He retired both as ambassador and from the foreign service in March 2018.

 Academic career

 After retirement from diplomatic service, Ambassador Kelly began teaching in the Departments of International Studies and Slavic Literatures at Northwestern University in April 2018.
-He teaches two courses – "The Fall of the USSR and the Rise of Russia" and "Controlling the Russian Narrative, from Stalin to Putin".